Wednesday, January 20, 2021

 1. Air writing is common among hyperlexic children

-Maybe you've seen your hyperlexic child "write" words or "draw" letters in the air before.
 This air writing is so common that I've officially declared it a missing trait from the list of hyperlexia signs.
 I can just do that, right?

-There are lots of reasons why hyperlexic kids do air writing, which I've discussed in depth here and on Instagram.
+There are lots of reasons why hyperlexic kids do air writing, which I've discussed in depth here and on Instagram

 2. Hyperlexics learn language via gestalt processing